thayton/thayton.github.io/_posts/2015-02-18-scraping-with-django-backend.md

 ## Shameless Plug

 Have a scraping project you'd like done?
 I'm available for hire.
-My [Contact information](/contact) is available in the sidebar.
+[Contact me](/contact) with some details about your project and I'll give you a quote.